radaga1s/DS_Team/README.md

 # MovieLens Analytics

-Summary: This rush will help you to strengthen the skills acquired in the previous days
+Summary: This rush will help you to strengthen the skills acquired in the previous days.

 ## Contents